MjxOro/dotfiles/README.md

 ### Fresh Machine (Ubuntu or Mac)

-- Locate the dotfiles directory and run `./install.sh` command.
+- Quick start use this command `git clone https://github.com/MjxOro/dotfiles.git ~/dotfiles && ~/dotfiles/install.sh`
-- This will install all apps and configs I currently use to develop.
+- enter sudo password to install all apps

 ### If only want configs

+- Quick Link use this command `git clone https://github.com/MjxOro/dotfiles.git ~/dotfiles && ~/dotfiles/instals/link_files.sh`
 - Locate dotfiles directory and run `./installs/link_files.sh` command.
 - This will use current configs on the apps I use.